 By joining PSI, TM has access to a variety of educational materials for employees that are useful for training and raising awareness of ESG issues.
 The company's first report on the progress of implementing PSI’s criteria was submitted to the organization at the end of 2023.

 Our goal is to increase competition, simplify customer finances and by doing do transform financial services in Iceland.
-A pdfreport published this year by a working group of the Minister of Culture and Trade describes the improved situation of consumers in various areas of banking services in recent years.
+A report published this year by a working group of the Minister of Culture and Trade describes the improved situation of consumers in various areas of banking services in recent years.
 Increased competition in the deposit market with the introduction of Auður's savings accounts was mentioned specifically in that context.
 Auður has made strong progress since it appeared on the scene and has over 40,000 users but in 2023, Auður ranked highest of 145 companies in Maskina's recommendation survey.

 We focus on innovation in product development and services and on developing digital solutions, which provide both social and environmental benefits such as time savings for customers, less paper and fewer car trips.
 New solutions have been launched in Kvika's product range and customer services this past year, including the establishment of Straumur, the issuance of Aur’s electronic payment cards and increased digital financial services.